Create a Home Screen Shortcut on Android TV & NVIDIA Shield

 Cons:

-These three methods should let you create any shortcut you want on your Android TV or NVIDIA Shield – whether it’s a sideloaded app or a custom web page that you want quick access to.
+These three methods should let you create any shortcut on your Android TV or NVIDIA Shield – whether it’s a sideloaded app or a custom web page you want to access quickly.

 Personally, I’ve found that the TV App Repo app works for me.
 It does the job quickly and does everything I need it to do.

-On those rare cases where I want a custom image, I’ll use the Android TV App Launcher Builder website.
-It works great and is designed by the same developers as TV App Repo and works great!
+In rare cases where I want a custom image, I’ll use the Android TV App Launcher Builder website.
+It works great, is designed by the same developers as TV App Repo, and works great!